abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   - because by adding the `:hover` selector, you're increasing the specificity of the rule, so it will override the normal styles.

 - If you can't use flexbox or grid, how would you make 2 elements be in 2 columns in the container and vertically centered?

   - I would set the width for each row, then use:
     - `display: inline-block;` for the elements and `vertical-align: middle;` for them.
     - Or, `display: table` for the container and `display: table-cell;` for the elements, and `vertical-align: middle;` for them.
     - Or, use `float: left;` for the elements and `margin: auto;` for them.

+- As a general rule, elements can't participate in multiple layout modes at once.
+Either it's using flexbox, or it's using positioned layout.
+This is ultimately a very good thing, because CSS would be much more complicated if this wasn't true!
+  - When there is a conflict between layout modes, **positioned layout always wins**.